MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-M-Grievances-Organization-Determinations-Appeals/section-422.584.md

 (1) Automatically transfer a request to the standard timeframe and make the determination within the 30 calendar day or 7 calendar day, as applicable, timeframe established in § 422.590(a) and (c).
 The timeframe begins the day the MA organization receives the request for expedited reconsideration.

-(2) Give the enrollee prompt oral notice, and subsequently deliver, within 3 calendar days, a written letter that -
+(2) Give the enrollee prompt oral notice, and subsequently deliver, within 3 calendar days, a written letter that—

 (i) Explains that the MA organization will process the enrollee's request using the 30-day timeframe for standard reconsiderations;